Achilles' Heel of Mamba: Essential difficulties of the Mamba architecture demonstrated by synthetic data: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Key R\&D Program of China Grant No. 2022YFA1008200, the National Natural Science Foundation of China Grant No. 92270001(Z. X.), 12371511 (Z. X.), 12422119 (Z. X.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102 (Z. X.), and the HPC of School of Mathematical Sciences and the Student Innovation Center, and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University, and Key Laboratory of Marine Intelligent Equipment and System (Ministry of Education, P.R.
+This work is supported by the National Key R\&D Program of China Grant No. 2022YFA1008200, the National Natural Science Foundation of China Grant No. 92270001, 12371511, 12422119, 2025 Key Technology R\&D Program ``New Generation Information Technology'' Project of Shanghai Municipal Science and Technology Commission, and the HPC of School of Mathematical Sciences and the Student Innovation Center, and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University, and Key Laboratory of Marine Intelligent Equipment and System (Ministry of Education, P.R.
 China), and SJTU Kunpeng \& Ascend Center of Excellence.